amason445/Twitter-Stock-Data-Warehouse-Project/README.md

 # Warehousing Tweets and Stock Data

 ## Project Goals
-This project aims to build a simple data warehouse in SQLite for a sample of tweets and stock data sourced from kaggle.
+This project aims to build a simple data warehouse in SQLite for a sample of tweets and stock data sourced from Kaggle.
 The data warehouse will aggregate monthly twitter mentions and volume weighted average opening and closing price

 ## Data Source
 - Stock Tweets for Sentiment Analysis and Prediction - HANNA YUKHYMENKO